Shure SM58 Vocal Microphone Review

 The SM58 mic brings out a bit more of the high end that cuts through the mix, for good or for bad (depending on the song and your personal preferences).
 The high end can definitely be a little punchy in spots.
 The detail it recorded was pretty good though not as good as you would get with a condenser microphone.

-While we originally used the SM58 for years to record vocals without a Cloudlifter or another mic activator (such as the FetHead), which certainly can be done, as we did, this is definitely a microphone that benefits significantly from the mic activator.
+While we originally used the SM58 for years to record vocals without a Cloudlifter or another mic activator (such as the FetHead), this is a microphone that does benefit from the mic activator.
 If you buy the SM58 and use it in conjunction with a mic activator, you may never feel the need to upgrade your mic.
-The Shure SM58 microphone sounds really good for recorded vocals when put through a mic activator.
+The Shure SM58 microphone sounds especially good for recorded vocals when put through a mic activator.

 Recording Instruments with the Shure SM58